Cookies on the Healthspan site

 Omega 3 fish oils (or algae oils if you are vegetarian) remain the best source of EPA and DHA.

-The long-chain omega 3 fatty acids, EPA and DHA, have a number of EU-approved claims relating to heart, brain and eye health.
+The long-chain omega 3 fatty acids, EPA and DHA, have a number of approved claims relating to heart, brain and eye health.